DecentralizedGeo/spatial-sol/README.md

 ## What it does

+This describes the `LocationAware.sol` contracts [here](.contracts/LocationAware.sol).
+This is a wallet contract that can use location as a condition in method execution - transferring assets only if someone is in a particular zone.

-The MVP implementation of the dapp detects the account owner's location (using their browser - though I'm looking forward to the FOAM dynamic proof of location protocol to provide a more secure and irrefutable location service) and automatically sends a small additional payment to contracts controlled by their containing jurisdiction, if they've opted in.
+The MVP implementation of the dapp detects the account owner's location (using their browser - though I'm looking forward to the [FOAM dynamic proof of location](https://foam.space/location) network to provide a more secure and irrefutable localizion service) and automatically sends a small additional payment to contracts controlled by their containing jurisdiction, if they've opted in.
 Of course, sending funds is just the tip of the iceberg: any contract code could be executed with location (and time) as a condition.

 ## How I built it

-I came to ETHParis to write a spatial abstraction library in Solidity, translating a library like Turf.js (which I used heavily in this project), or the spatial functions available in PySAL or the PostGIS extension of PostgreSQL.
+I came to ETHParis to write a spatial abstraction library in Solidity, translating a library like [Turf.js](https://turfjs.org/) (which I used heavily as inspiration in this project), or the spatial functions available in [PySAL](https://pysal.org/) or the [PostGIS](https://postgis.net/) extension of PostgreSQL.
 These are common algorithms, but I haven't seen them implemented in Ethereum, most likely because they are computationally intensive, rely on geometric functions like sine and cosine, and most usually can be solved with testing if a point is within a bounding box.

-After translating several of the most commonly used functions from the Turf library, I decided to demonstrate the library through a use case.
+After translating a number of the most commonly used functions from the Turf library, I decided to demonstrate the library through a use case.
 This centered on my goal to implement the `pointInPolygon` algorithm in Solidity - see [Tom Macwright's excellent Observable notebook](https://observablehq.com/@tmcw/understanding-point-in-polygon) explaining [James Halliday's original github post](https://github.com/substack/point-in-polygon).
 Based on this function I created a set of interacting contracts to demonstrate the functionality.

 Jurisdictions control instances of a Jurisdiction contract - I imagined a jurisdiction to be a municipality, but any geographic entity could participate - and define their boundaries and "tax rate".
 People control instances of the LocationAware contract, which is holds funds and applies conditions to any transaction before they are transmitted to the intended recipient.
 LocationAware contract owners can "subscribe" to Jurisdiction contracts, opting in to have their location tested to see if they are within a jurisdiction when they send the transaction.
 If so, the recipient receives their value transfer and the Jurisdiction contract is sent an additional proportion, based on their tax rate.